PiXeL16/PiXeL16.github.io/README.md

-#Clean Blog by Start Bootstrap - Jekyll Version
+#Blog, Resume & Portfolio of Chris Jimenez

-The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).
+For this I used the official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).

 ###[View Live Demo &rarr;](http://blackrockdigital.github.io/startbootstrap-clean-blog-jekyll/)